Find the magnitude and direction angle for each vector. Round ang... | Channels for Pearson+

 Finding Magnitude of a Vector

-The direction angle of a vector is the angle it makes with the positive x-axis, measured counterclockwise.
-It can be found using the arctangent function: θ = arctan(y/x).
-For the vector 〈-4, -7〉, the angle can be calculated as θ = arctan(-7/-4), which will yield an angle in the third quadrant since both components are negative.
+The direction angle of a vector is the angle it makes with the positive x-axis, typically measured in degrees.
+It can be calculated using the arctangent function: θ = arctan(y/x).
+For the vector 〈8√2, -8√2〉, this involves determining the angle based on the ratio of the y-component to the x-component, taking into account the quadrant in which the vector lies.

 Recommended video: